braindatalab/PyBispectra/README.md

 Analysis of phase-amplitude coupling, time delays, and non-sinusoidal waveshape provide important insights into electrophysiology data, but traditional analysis methods have critical limitations.
 In contrast, the bispectrum - the Fourier transform of the third order moment - offers approaches to perform such analyses whilst overcoming many of the limitations of traditional methods.

 ## Installation & Requirements:
-Install the package into the desired environment using pip `pip install pybispectra`<br/>
+Install the package into the desired environment using pip: `pip install pybispectra`<br/>
 More information on the [installation](https://pybispectra.readthedocs.io/en/main/installation.html) page.

 ## Use: